the ape-ancestry myth

-Ramapithecus is a fossil primate about 1.2 m (4 ft) tall, dating from the Middle and Late Miocene (about 16.6 to 5.3 million years ago).
-For a time it was thought to be the first direct ancestor of modern humans, as its jaw and dentition seemed to be transitional between those of apes and humans (i.e. more humanlike than those of modern apes).
+Ramapithecus is a fossil primate about 1.2 m (4 ft) tall, dating from the middle and late Miocene (about 16.6 to 5.3 million years ago).
+For a time in the 1960s and 70s it was thought to be the first direct ancestor of modern humans, as its jaw and dentition seemed to be transitional between those of apes and humans (i.e. more humanlike than those of modern apes).
 The age of the first fossils found fitted well with the then-prevailing notion that the ape-human split had occurred at least 15 million years ago.
 However, the final split is now believed to have taken place only 6 to 8 million years ago.
 Following further fossil finds, including a complete jaw, the theory that Ramapithecus was a human ancestor was largely abandoned by the early 1980s.
-Its fossils were found to resemble those of the fossil primate genus Sivapithecus, which is now regarded as ancestral to the orangutan.
+Its fossils were found to resemble those of the fossil primate genus Sivapithecus, which is now regarded as ancestral to the orangutan.2

-Fossils of the primate Oreopithecus are found in Late Miocene deposits in East Africa and Early Pliocene deposits in southern Europe (11.2 to 3.4 million years ago).
-A complete skeleton of this 1.2-m-tall creature was discovered in 1958 and was found to have a number of curiously humanlike traits in its teeth, jaws, skull, and hipbone.
-It is no longer seen as belonging to the human line of descent; some scientists have relegated it to the ape family, and others insist that it is a hominid, and a partial biped, but that its exact status is unclear.2 Gigantopithecus, too, displays several humanlike traits, including reduced canine teeth, and as noted in section 4, a few scientists have concluded that it was bipedal.
+Fossils of the primate Oreopithecus, which inhabited swampy regions, are found in late Miocene deposits in East Africa and early Pliocene deposits in southern Europe (11.6 to 3.6 million years ago).
+A complete skeleton of this 1.2-m-tall creature was discovered in 1958 and was found to have a number of curiously humanlike traits in its teeth, jaws, skull and hipbone.
+Its relation to other primates has been a matter of some debate and confusion, as it combines primitive and advanced features, which seem to ally it with the Old World monkeys on the one hand and with the advanced, humanlike apes on the other.
+It is no longer seen as belonging to the human line of descent, but is widely regarded as a specialized side-branch of primate evolution.
+It had long arms adapted for suspensory behaviour.
+The extent to which it was capable of bipedal locomotion is a matter of controversy.3 Gigantopithecus, too, displays several humanlike traits, including reduced canine teeth, and as noted in section 4, a few scientists have concluded that it was bipedal.

-Furthermore, in H. sapiens the brow ridge is made up of 2 components, while in Australopithecus, H. erectus, and the Neanderthals the large brow ridges are most often composed of a single barlike mass of bone running horizontally over the eye sockets.
-To Leakey, the presence of such barlike brow ridges ‘suggested not an ancestral stage in human evolution but a side branch that has become more specialized, in this respect, than any Homo sapiens type’.
-In addition, Miocene apes tend to have thin skulls, while the australopithecines, H. erectus, and the Neanderthals have relatively thick skulls.
+Furthermore, in H. sapiens the brow ridge is made up of two components, while in Australopithecus, H. erectus and the Neanderthals the large brow ridges are most often composed of a single barlike mass of bone running horizontally over the eye sockets.
+To Louis Leakey, the presence of such barlike brow ridges ‘suggested not an ancestral stage in human evolution but a side-branch that has become more specialized, in this respect, than any Homo sapiens type’.
+In addition, Miocene apes tend to have thin skulls, while the australopithecines, H. erectus and the Neanderthals have relatively thick skulls.
 Modern humans have thin skulls, which would require another evolutionary reversal.
-Leakey felt that the specializations displayed by the australopithecines and H. erectus ruled them out as ancestors leading to modern humans.4 As indicated in section 1, Tattersall and Schwartz are inclined to take a similar view.
+Leakey felt that the specializations displayed by the australopithecines and H. erectus ruled them out as ancestors leading to modern humans.5 As indicated in section 1, Tattersall and Schwartz take a similar view.

 Björn Kurtén was another anthropologist who believed that more specialized anatomical characteristics must develop from less specialized features.
 In Not from the Apes (1972), he argued that the contrasts between apes and humans in anatomy were so great that the two lineages must have diverged over 35 million years ago.
 He held that the earliest ancestor of modern man was undoubtedly apelike and tree-living but was never what could properly be called an ape.
-He thought that the cat-sized Oligocene primate, Propliopithecus, with its striking humanlike traits, might be ancestral to Ramapithecus (which at the time he was writing was widely considered to be a hominid) and to all later hominids, including the australopithecines, while other apelike primates from the Oligocene gave rise to Dryopithecus and to the later monkeys and apes.
+He thought that the cat-sized Oligocene primate Propliopithecus, with its striking humanlike traits, might be ancestral to Ramapithecus – which at the time he was writing was widely considered to be a hominid (or ‘hominin’ in modern terminology) – and to all later hominids, including the australopithecines, while other apelike primates from the Oligocene gave rise to Dryopithecus and to the later monkeys and apes.
 He concluded that ‘the most logical answer suggested by the fossil evidence is this: hominids are not descended from apes, but apes may be descended from hominids’.
-By this he meant that the living apes evolved from early ancestors of man, i.e. apelike hominids, who in turn evolved from an earlier primitive apelike primate.5
+By this he meant that the living apes evolved from early ancestors of man, i.e. apelike hominids, who in turn evolved from an earlier primitive apelike primate.6

-The evidence pointing to the primitiveness of the human stock is summarized by G. de Purucker in his book Man in Evolution, and includes the following:7
+The evidence pointing to the primitiveness of the human stock is summarized by G. de Purucker in his book Man in Evolution, and includes the following:8

 - In many respects the human skull is built on primitive mammalian lines, which have been departed from in some degree in all monkeys and apes.
 For example, the bones of the human skull articulate both at the base of the skull and on the sides of the braincase in a manner characteristic of primitive mammals (e.g. lemurs), thus forming a marked contrast with the articulations found in the monkeys and anthropoid apes.